 - 1/2 cup crumbled feta (for garnish)

-- Heat a deep, large cast iron skillet or sauté pan on medium.
+- Heat oil in a deep, large cast iron skillet or sauté pan on medium.

 - Add chopped onion and ground lamb, 1 tablespoon cumin, 1 tablespoon paprika, 1 tablespoon dried coriander.
 Stir and sauté until lamb is cooked through and no longer pink.